Distance: 27-mile lollipop

 Shortening the route: Ride Old Santa Cruz Hwy out and back.
 For a few more miles, add Alma Bridge Road.

 Adding miles: You’re in the Santa Cruz area, so riches abound.
-The Soquel-San Jose and Summit legs are part of our Bean Creek/Mountain Charlie loop, though in the other direction.
+The Soquel-San Jose and Summit legs are part of our Bean Creek/Mountain Charlie loop and the Soquel-San Jose leg is part of our Eureka Canyon/Highland Way ride, though in the other direction.
 At the intersection of Old Santa Cruz Hwy and Summit you’re a short ride from the top of our Zayante Rd. ride, which bottoms out near our Felton Empire ride.
 And so on.